biocompute-objects/BCO_Documentation/content/provenance-domain.md

 >3.
 PATCH version when you make backwards-compatible bug fixes.
 >Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 BCO versioning should adhere to semantic versioning.
-Given the above conditions a MAJOR version would qualify for a new BCO, and therefore it is RECCOMENDED that the versioning of a BCO only utilize MINOR and PATCH, or two digits.
+Given the above conditions a MAJOR version would qualify for a new BCO, and therefore it is recommended that the versioning of a BCO only utilize MINOR and PATCH, or two digits.

 ```json
 "version": "2.1",